 Purchasing a home can be stressful for many people, but it isn't all that difficult with a little planning ahead of time.

-So they'll know exactly what they can expect, I'll give buyers a road map of the whole deal.
+So they understand exactly what to expect, I'll furnish buyers with an overview of the entire deal.

 When you're ready to get started, simply contact me here or e-mail me at .
-I'm glad to answer any questions you have regarding this information.
+I'm happy to address any questions you have about this information.

-When you start your search, you'll probably want to form a list of features you want, get a feeling for what neighborhoods you'd like to live in, and start planning your budget.
+When you start your search, you'll probably want to make a check list of features you want, get a feel for what neighborhoods you want to live in, and start planning around your budget.

-Keeping your mortgage payment less than or around 1/3 of your monthly income is a good rule to follow.
+Keeping your mortgage payment less than or around 30 percent of your net monthly income is a good rule of thumb to adhere to.

-We'll talk about the mortgage and housing industries, other economic factors that could affect your purchase today or in the future, as well as neighborhoods and school districts in the Fort Worth area.
+We'll discuss neighborhoods, school districts in the Fort Worth area, the mortgage and housing industries, and any additional economic factors that may affect your purchase today or in the future.

 I can also help you facilitate the loan process.